labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/delete.md

 sidebar_position: 4
 ---

-# delete: Remove Cluster Nodes
+# Delete Cluster Node Removal

-The `sealos delete` command is a command in the Sealos command-line tool used to remove nodes from a cluster.
-This guide provides detailed information on how to use this command and its options.
+`sealos delete` is a command in the Sealos command line tool, mainly used to remove nodes from the cluster.
+This guide will detail its usage and options.

-**Note: Ensure that the number of control nodes is odd to ensure proper etcd leader election.**
+**Note to ensure the number of control nodes is odd to ensure normal election of etcd**

 ## Basic Usage

-### Delete Nodes
+### Delete Node

 To remove a node from the cluster, you can use the `--nodes` option: